 Welcome to Disney Extinct Attractions.
 My name is Cole, and I’ll be your guide through today’s look at Disneyland’s most beloved extinct attraction (and the winner of this past year’s Mouse Madness).

 Refurbishment season is amongst us as the hectic holiday season has come to a close.
 Now this year’s refurbishment schedule is wilder than usual as several areas will be getting major facelifts, leading to some new extinct attractions.

 Last Sunday, we saw the final day of California Screamin’ and Mickey’s Fun Wheel as we know them as the area will become Pixar Pier by the time summer begins.
 Hopefully, these changes will begin the charge that finally leads to a name change for the park because soon half of the park will be Pixar attractions.
-If you are looking for a better tribute to these attractions and other aspects of Paradise Pier, be sure to check out this article that I recently wrote about them.

 I was also slightly early in condemning Stitch’s Great Escape, which returned for a two week to help with holiday season crowds and will apparently stay on standby for the future.